Skip to content

 Strong

-Partnered with 3 product designers to redesign the component library workflow, conducting 12 user interviews and 4 prototype iterations that reduced design-to-handoff time by 40% for a team of 25 engineers.
+Partnered with 3 product designers to redesign the component-library workflow, running 12 user interviews and 4 prototype iterations that cut design-to-handoff time by 40% for a 25-engineer team.

-This reflects 'Make it Collaborative' by showing genuine cross-functional partnership, not just receiving specs.
-The user research and iteration count demonstrates craft and a thoughtful process, while the metric ties it to real team impact.
+This reflects 'Build community' and 'Love your craft' by showing genuine cross-functional partnership and a thoughtful, iterative process — not receiving specs.
+The research and iteration counts demonstrate craft; the metric ties it to real team impact.

 Example 3